Appearance

 Where to configure

-- Endpoint URL — where to POST.
+- Webhook URL — where to POST.
 Recognito recommends HTTPS.

-- Include files — whether the source PDF rides along (multipart form data).
+- Include document files — whether the source file rides along in the payload.

 Trigger events